The Cosmos Club was born on November 16, 1878, at the home of John Wesley Powell, distinguished geologist and explorer.

 In 2012, the second-floor Warne Ballroom was completely restored to its turn-of-the-twentieth century elegance.
 During the process, one of the original chandeliers was found and returned; it was paired with a copy made in France.

 A multi-year renovation of the first floor was begun in 2015 with the restoration of one of the original parlors (now the Club Room) and the creation of a new reception area and enhanced hallway from the rear entrance.
-The plans also call for a major renovation of the dining room and now 30-year-old kitchen.
+In 2017, major renovations of the dining room and kitchen were completed.

 The Clubhouse is individually listed in the National Register of Historic Places and is designated as a District of Columbia Landmark.